Ri-Hong/resumes/README.md

 **Q: What if a job directory already exists?**
 A: Cursor will automatically create a new version.
 For example, if `applications/google/software-engineer/1/` exists, it will create `applications/google/software-engineer/2/`.
 This allows you to have multiple tailored resumes for the same role.

-**Q: How do I delete a job application?**
-A: Delete the specific version directory: `rm -rf applications/{company}/{role}/{version}/`
-Or delete all versions for a role: `rm -rf applications/{company}/{role}/`
-Or delete all roles for a company: `rm -rf applications/{company}/`

-**Q: Can I manually edit tailored resumes?**
-A: Yes!
-The AI generates a starting point, but you can always edit the resume `.tex` file directly.

-**Q: How do I customize the resume filename?**
-A: Specify it when creating the resume (e.g., "name it Ri_Hong") or manually edit `resume_name.txt` in the **root directory**.
-The name is global and applies to all generated resume files across all jobs.
-The name is sanitized (spaces → underscores) and used for all `.tex` and `.pdf` files.

-**Q: Do I need to run any scripts?**
-A: No!
-Just paste the job description and Cursor handles everything automatically.

 ## 📄 License